OPENING A BROKERAGE ACCOUNT

 - What’s my tax situation?
 Can/should I use my investments as a tax relief?

 Once you’ve answered all these questions, attach a scanned copy of your I.D and other documents if needed, and submit your application.
 If you submitted all the right information and your brokerage firm was able to verify your identity, most firms will be able to set-up your account within 24-48 hours.

 Now you need to fund your account.
 Using an ACH (Automated Clearing House) is the best and most convenient way of funding your account.
 The first step of using an ACH is to sync your bank account with your new brokerage account.
 For this, you need your bank name, account number, and branch routing number.
 Once synced, you can use an ACH to transfer money between your brokerage account and bank account.

 There are other ways of funding your new brokerage account such as a wire transfer or by sending in a check.
-However, in this digital edge, sending a check can just be a bit of hassle, while a wire transfer typically incurs higher fees from your bank.
+However, in this digital edge, sending a check can be a bit of a hassle, while a wire transfer typically incurs higher fees from your bank.